salesforce/lwc-rfcs/text/0113-secure-script-container.md

 <secure-script src="//cdn.optimizely.com/js/12345678.js"></secure-script>
 ```

-`secure-script` is a custom element which acts the same as the `script` tag, but any code which is evaluated inside this container is able to traverse the entire shadow tree using ligh DOM semantics.
+`secure-script` is a custom element which acts the same as the `script` tag, but any code which is evaluated inside this container is able to traverse the entire shadow tree using light DOM semantics.
 So if the above script runs `document.querySelectorAll('button')`, it will return all button elements regardless if they are in the shadow or not.

 ```html
 <secure-script>